Big Four (Mexico): Clásico Capitalino

-The rivalry between América and Pumas UNAM is known as the "Clásico Capitalino" (Spanish for "Capital Classic"), due to the fact that both teams are based in Mexico City—the country's capital.
-The first match between the two clubs took place on 1 July 1962, where América hosted UNAM, who had recently been promoted from the second division.
+The rivalry between América and Pumas is known as the "Clásico Capitalino" (Spanish for "Capital Classic"), due to the fact that both teams are based in Mexico City—the country's capital.
+The first match between the two clubs took place on 1 July 1962, where América hosted Pumas, who had recently been promoted from the second division.
 In Mexico the match is often perceived as the representation of a struggle between two antagonistic powers and institutions: América is regarded as the club representing the establishment and the wealthy.
 The fact that the club is owned by the mass media company Televisa has further intensified this image.
-Pumas UNAM representing the Universidad Nacional Autónoma de México, identifies itself as the club of the intellectuals and middle-class.
-The rivalry is particularly fierce from UNAM's side: according to surveys the majority of their supporters consider América as their main rival.
+Pumas representing the Universidad Nacional Autónoma de México, identifies itself as the club of the intellectuals and middle-class.
+The rivalry is particularly fierce from Pumas's side: according to surveys the majority of their supporters consider América as their main rival.
 However, America's fans see it as an important match but deem the match against Chivas as more important.

 Clásico Joven

 América's other capital-based rival, and the most important, is Cruz Azul, with whom they compete in the derby known as the "Clásico Joven" (Spanish for "Young Classic").
 Although both teams reside in Mexico City, Cruz Azul was founded in Jasso, Hidalgo.
-In a similar perspective between América and Pumas UNAM's rivalry, the rivalry between América and Cruz Azul is also seen as based on social class differences: América representing the wealthy and powerful while Cruz Azul is said to represent the working class, hence fans of Cruz Azul and the team itself being dubiously referred to by the nickname of "Los Albañiles" (Spanish for bricklayers), a reference to Cruz Azul's eponymous parent company, which is one of Mexico's major companies specializing in concrete and construction.
+In a similar perspective between América and Pumas's rivalry, the rivalry between América and Cruz Azul is also seen as based on social class differences: América representing the wealthy and powerful while Cruz Azul is said to represent the working class, hence fans of Cruz Azul and the team itself being dubiously referred to by the nickname of "Los Albañiles" (Spanish for bricklayers), a reference to Cruz Azul's eponymous parent company, which is one of Mexico's major companies specializing in concrete and construction.

-Pumas UNAM vs. Guadalajara
+Pumas vs. Guadalajara

-In recent years, Pumas UNAM and Guadalajara have increased their rivalry.
-Most of it is due to the 2004 Final; Pumas UNAM vs. Guadalajara.
-Also, Pumas UNAM went 36 years without winning an away match against Guadalajara.
+In recent years, Pumas and Guadalajara have increased their rivalry.
+Most of it is due to the 2004 Final; Pumas vs. Guadalajara.
+Also, Pumas went 36 years without winning an away match against Guadalajara.

-On October 6, 2018, Pumas UNAM faced Guadalajara away in Liga MX.
-They had won this fixture ten days earlier in the Copa MX Round of 16 by a score of 3-1, though many considered the winless streak still unbroken because it did not occur in Liga MX play.
+On 6 October 2018, Pumas faced Guadalajara away in Liga MX.
+They had won this fixture ten days earlier in the Copa MX Round of 16 by a score of 3–1, though many considered the winless streak still unbroken because it did not occur in Liga MX play.
 Guadalajara quickly took the lead, Isaác Brizuela opening the scoring.
 However Guadalajara had little time to celebrate, as Pumas tied the game shortly thereafter.
-The score remained 1-1 until the 66th minute, when Felipe Mora scored on a header to give Pumas UNAM the lead.
-Pumas UNAM then saw out the 2-1 win, officially ending the 36-year record of not winning against Guadalajara in an away match in the Liga MX.
+The score remained 1–1 until the 66th minute, when Felipe Mora scored on a header to give Pumas the lead.
+Pumas then saw out the 2–1 win, officially ending the 36-year record of not winning against Guadalajara in an away match in the Liga MX.